 Working in a coffee shop is great for tasks that aren’t loud, don’t take up much space, and don’t require a lot of extra equipment.
 If you aren’t sure about whether your work is great for coffee shops, try it out with one or two quiet coffee shops around your area to test it out.

 The smell of coffee and baked goods is a great distraction, but coffee shops also come with other inconveniences.
 Someone might be taking a call next to you, a couple may be arguing a few tables over, and there might be a cute dog sitting close enough for you to play with.

 Your first defense against distractions is selecting a good spot.
 You should have access to an outlet, but your spot should be somewhere more secluded.
 If you can choose a corner spot, all the better.
 You may even benefit from a spot looking out the window, so if your eyes wander there’s a sheet of glass preventing you from eavesdropping on the people you watch or going and saying hello to someone you think you recognize.

 You can stay productive by tracking your time.
 I use Hubstaff, and when I start my timer I tend to hone in on my task since I know I’m recording billable time.

 Use headphones and ambient noise to block out the sounds of a coffee shop, especially if there are people nearby talking more loudly than the background noise.
 I recommend Noisli to customize your ambient noise, or, ironically, Coffitivity to simulate the sounds of a coffee shop (ha-ha!).

 What are your tips for working in a coffee shop?

 I hope these practical tips help you in your remote work journey.
+Read our guide on achieving work-life balance here.
 If I’ve missed any, please add them in the comments below!